w3f/Grants-Program/applications/Cyborg.md

 ### Overview

-Cyborg Network is developing a DePIN based marketplace for edge computing servers is aimed at pioneering a novel approach to decentralized cloud computing within the Polkadot Ecosystem by establishing a marketplace that harnesses crowdsourced infrastructure.
-As a premier venture of this nature in the Polkadot landscape, our network effortlessly allows providers to integrate their machines, rewarding them for their invaluable participation.
+Cyborg Network is developing a DePIN based marketplace for edge computing servers to help AI and IoT companies boost their performance while curbing the cloud operations cost, all without necessitating a shift from their current cloud setups.
+Our vision is to act as a crucial middleware on the network's edge, managing specific low-latency tasks and reduce the costs associated with cloud operations, all the while complementing existing cloud services.
+As a premier venture of this nature in the Polkadot landscape, our network effortlessly allows providers to integrate their machines, rewarding them for their invaluable contribution.

-We actively oversee the provider machines, leveraging them as servers to cater to diverse customer demands, ensuring their specifications are met seamlessly.

-Our primary focus rests on delivering bespoke service packages, each meticulously crafted for different deployment scenarios.
-Our objective is to offer users a service experience reminiscent of the Web 2.0 era.
-While our foundation is anchored in decentralized cloud solutions, our long-term vision is set on transitioning towards a decentralized edge, especially as we delve into the flourishing AI and IoT age.
+We establish connections with small to medium-sized data centers to address the demands of enterprise-level clients, ensuring that their requirements are fully met.
+Our primary emphasis lies in delivering tailored service packages, meticulously designed for diverse deployment scenarios.
+Our overarching goal is to provide users with a service experience reminiscent of the Web 2.0 era.

 We are embarking on an ambitious mission to establish ourselves as a Polkadot and Kusama parachain.
 Our decision is anchored in several key reasons: